Ketso is a visual tool which can help different groups of people engage in genuine dialogue and develop creative solutions together.

 - Identify a central topic or question which will form the basis of the group discussion.

-- Identify several themes to structure the discussion.
+- Identify 4 to 5 (maximum 8) themes to structure the discussion.
 Each will become a separate branch on the mat.
 Leave at least one branch blank so that new themes can emerge.
 The branches should relate to the central topic.
 For example, themes for ‘Improving Health and Wellbeing’ might include:

-- Participants should spend a few moments on their own to develop their ideas individually before sharing them, writing one idea per leaf shape.
+- Participants should spend a few moments on their own to develop their ideas individually before sharing them, writing one idea per leaf.
 This allows everyone to develop their thinking before they are influenced by others’ ideas and it ensures everyone has some ideas to share, not just the confident and dominant speakers.

-- Remember to write with water-based ink on the coloured side so that the shapes to be cleaned and reused.
+- Remember to write with water-based ink on the coloured side so that the shapes can be rinsed and reused.

 - Participants take it in turn to share their ideas, and place their leaves on the mat.
 Once all the ideas have been added, the group can discuss them, group similar topics and explore any in detail.

 - Build in time at the end of the workshop for participants to prioritise the key points, using the included icon cards for dot voting.
 For larger events with multiple tables, you may want to build several rounds of prioritisation, including table swaps, to help you get a richer picture of what is important to participants.